ngokevin/cyder/docs/index.rst

 Domains
 +++++++

-Domains are stored recusivly where every domain name with more than two labels has a ``master_domain`` that is not ``None``.
+A :ref:`domain` name in cyder a key part of the ordering of DNS records.
+Every domain name with more than two labels has a ``master_domain`` that is not ``None``.
 A ``master_domain`` consists of the domain's name with the pre-fix label removed.

 Consider ``foo.oregonstate.edu``.
 The labels ``foo``, ``oregonstate``, and ``edu`` all make up the